 people have all kinds of ideas about the first three chapters of

 Revelation.
-There are a few things we know; for example, it is
+However, there are a few things we know for sure, such as: it is

 unquestionable that Jesus was talking about certain churches at the time, and

-since Revelation is a book about the last days, we know that these churches
+since Revelation is a book about the last days, we also know that these churches

-depict qualities and problems that the Church in the last days will have, who
+also depict traits that the Church in the last days also have.

 Rev 1,1-3